bbyars/mountebank/CONTRIBUTING.md

 * Telling your friends about mountebank
 * Starring and forking the repo.
 Open source is a popularity contest, and the number of stars and forks matter.
-* Convincing your company to let me announce that they're using mountebank, including letting me put their logo on a web page (I will never announce a company's usage of mountebank without their express permission).
+* Convincing your company to let me announce that they're using mountebank, including letting me put their logo on a web page (I will never announce a company's usage of mountebank without their express permission or a pre-existing public writeup).
 * Writing a client library that hides the REST API under a language-specific API
 * Writing a build plugin for (maven, gradle, MSBuild, rake, gulp, etc)